-- Head coaches will cease all batting practice whether in the cage or on the field. - Umpires will not start games when a lightning storm is in progress or about to break. - Umpires will immediately suspend a game and order all team personnel off the field and into a shelter when they hear loud thunder and/or see lightning.
-When thunder is heard or a lightning bolt is seen, the thunderstorm is close enough to strike their location with lightning. - If the danger is imminent, team members are to leave their metal bats in the dugout, on the field, or in the cage when they move to a shelter. - Once play has been suspended, players may return to collect any equipment left behind and the umpire may resume the game 20 minutes after the last thunder is heard or the last flash of lightning is seen.
+- Both head coaches will cease all batting practice whether in the cage or on the field. - Umpires will not start games when a lightning storm is in progress or about to break. - Umpires will immediately suspend a game and order all team personnel off the field and into a shelter when they hear loud thunder and see lightning.
+When thunder is heard and lightning is seen, the storm is close enough to strike their location with lightning.
+(If lightning is seen and thunder is heard less than 30 seconds after seeing the lightning, everyone needs to get to shelter for 30 minutes.
+The 30 minutes restarts every time lightning is seen or thunder is heard while in a sheltered area.) - If the danger is imminent, team members are to leave their metal bats in the dugout, on the field, or in the cage when they move to a shelter. - The umpire-in-chief may resume the game 20 minutes after the last thunder is heard and the last lightning is seen.
+Once play has resumed, players may return to collect any equipment left behind.